utsavdotpro/ReactTable-Utils/README.md

 ## Getting Started

-This is utils package for TanStack Table so you need to install it to your project.
+This is a utils package for TanStack Table so you need to install it to your project.

 ````bash
 yarn @tanstack/react-table